contactlab/contacthub-sdk-browser/README.md

 `npm test` will run all tests once using Chrome in headless mode.

-`npm test:watch` will automatically re-run tests using Chrome in headless mode on every change.

 `BROWSERSTACK_USER=<user> BROWSERSTACK_KEY=<key> npm run test:bs` will run tests on real browsers using BrowserStack.
 The list of browsers is statically defined in `package.json` and `karma.conf.js`

 ### How to open the example page in your browser